mrlacey/Rapid-XAML-Toolkit/docs/getting-started.md

 - `Tools/LocalizationHelper` is a console app that contains helper functionality related to localizing content in the extension.
 - `Tools/OptionsEmulator` is a WPF app that allows viewing the UI that is displayed in the Options dialogs without having to start an instance of Visual Studio.

 There is another solution (`RapidXamlToolkit.PRBuild.sln`) which only contains the main extension project and the automated tests project.
 This solution is used by the PR and CI pipelines.
-Depending on what you do with the source, you _may_ be able to get by just with using this solution.
+Depending on what you do with the source, you _may_ be able to get by with using this solution.

 Please note that **only Visual Studio 2019** is supported for opening the solution and running the extension.
 This is due to the tight levels of integration needed with Visual Studio by the code in this extension.